harishvc/quick-references/www/www-intro.md

 * Use by browsers to make the loading of web pages faster
 * Cache is kept in the client’s machine until they are removed manually by the user.

+## Session vs Token based Authentication
+* In **Session based Authentication** heavy lifting is done on the server side.
+After successful login, `sessionID` is generated and stored in the browser in cookies.
+Future requests use this `sessionID`.
+Based on browser setting on expiration set by the server `sessionID` will expire and new one generated.
+Ideal for public - no prior signup needed
+* Token are ideal for API based requests.
+Tokens are included in the request header to various end-points.
+Tokens are usually associated with an user.
+Works well since it is stateless.
+Ideal for API requests - developers have to sign up for a token

 ## What happens when a web page is requested?
 * http://programmers.stackexchange.com/questions/211176/in-need-of-a-more-technical-answer-for-an-interview-question-about-how-the-inter